priyatakaneria/priyatakaneria/README.md

 - 🔌 Communicating with microcontroller boards in Embedded C and C++
 - 🦾 Programmable electronics, devices and gadgets
 - 👩‍🎨 Creativity that the overlap between electronics and software facilitates in order to implement life and world changing ideas
-- 👾 Solarpunk, neurotechnology, virtual reality and exoskeletons
+- 👾 Solarpunk, neurotechnology, virtual reality, sustainability and exoskeletons

 **Languages:**
 <br />